magnumjs/mag.js/examples/tutorials/contacts-components.md

 ### Want to skip all this and just see the source?
 [JSBIn example](http://jsbin.com/luhipixipe/edit)

+**UPDATED:** This tutorial is of an older version here is a [working example in the latest version](http://jsbin.com/rojehuzihi/edit?js,output)

 First we have our html that we will be using:

 ```html